Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/implementation/visual_base.md

 - Visual implementation principles
 :::

+Animations build off other animations.
+Jab comes out of idle, so idle needs to be done before jab.
+In general, movement should be animated first.

 ### Base Idle Sprite

 The base idle sprite is the first sprite of the character's idle animation.